prisma/prisma/reproductions/driver-adapters/README.md

 - Run `pnpm prisma:neon` to push the Prisma schema, insert the test data, and generate the Prisma Client.
 - Run `pnpm neon` to run smoke tests against the Neon database.

-You can also observe more logs by specifying the environment variable `DEBUG="prisma:js-connector:neon"`.
+You can also observe more logs by specifying the environment variable `DEBUG="prisma:driver-adapter:neon"`.

 ## How to use